muhammad-tamim/JavaScript-notes/README.md

 ## Asynchronous and Synchronous JavaScript

-### Synchronous Javascript

-**Single Threaded:**
-JavaScript is a single-threaded, synchronous language, which means it executes one task at a time, in a specific order from top to bottom.
+JavaScript, by default, is a synchronous programming language, which means it executes code line by line, waiting for each task to finish before moving to the next.

 ```js
 console.log("Task 1");
 console.log("Task 2");
 console.log("Task 3");